Enter your email address below and subscribe to our newsletter

 Wait until the stew has thoroughly cooled.
 Make sure to store it in an airtight container.
 The Kimchi Jjigae will last three to four days in the fridge.
 It is also possible to freeze this stew.
 If you’ve made a large batch, you can store it in multiple zip-lock bags and defrost it when needed.
 Then, reheat it on the stove.

-What to Serve Kimchi Jjigae?
+What to Serve with Kimchi Jjigae?

 kimchi jjigae